logicuniverse/manifesto/README.md

 - **The Fragility of Mutation:** In a continuous stream, every character is critical.
 A single typo or misplaced semicolon can mutate the entire sequence downstream.
 This **"Linear Text Gap"** is the primary barrier to both human maintainability and autonomous machine reasoning.
 - **The Context Overflow:** Because traditional code is flat and non-local, an observer must ingest the entire "tape" to reconstruct the intended topology.
 This leads to the inevitable exhaustion of context windows and cognitive capacity as systems scale.
 - **The Nominal Burden:** The classic computer science struggle of "naming things" is a symptom of 1D linear constraints.
 In a text-based stream, we invent variable names to bridge the gap between non-local fragments.
 Within a **Logic Universe**, identity is defined by **Connection and Coordinate Proximity**.
 Like a high-fidelity circuit diagram, logic exists through **NETs**—physical or virtual conduction paths between coordinates.
 Logic does not require a "name" to function; it only requires position and parity.
 We have spent decades naming "variables" that should have simply been "nets" connecting points in space.
 - **The Meta-Programming Illusion:** Traditional macros and meta-programming are fragile 1D text-manipulation hacks, often requiring a separate, opaque "meta-language."
 In **LogicUniverse**, there is no structural difference between "compile-time" and "run-time" logic.
-A **Macro** is simply a Standard Logic Unit executed during the **Pre-Manifestation Stage** to resolve invariants and structural constants.
-By reusing the same LU protocol across different temporal stages, we achieve massive, seamless logic reuse without the cognitive tax of traditional macros.
+A **Macro** is simply a Standard Logic Unit executed during the **Transformation Pipeline** to resolve invariants and structural constants.
+By reusing the same LU protocol across different pipeline stages, we achieve massive, seamless logic reuse without the cognitive tax of traditional macros.
 - **The Side-Effect Paradox:** Modern paradigms either treat side effects as a chaotic nuisance or hide them behind complex, opaque abstractions.
 In **LogicUniverse**, side effects are stripped of their "accidental" nature.
 They are strictly channeled and governed through the **Z-Axis (Provide/Inject)**.
 By declaratively defining the vertical boundaries of these conduits, we isolate the **Execution Plane (X/Y)** from unintended ripples, transforming side effects into observable, intentional logic injections.
 - **The Distributed Illusion:** Traditional systems treat "distributed" as a complex layer of networking and synchronization.
 In reality, a distributed system is just a single Logic Unit physically split across locations.
 Because the **X-Axis** is Pure Data, distribution is not a feature; it is the default shape of a topology whose parts are not co-located.
-Distribution is not a layer; it is just the Y-Axis, exposed.
+Distribution is not a layer; it is a Topological Slice of the axes manifested across physical boundaries.
 - **The Observability Crisis:** Debugging in 1D text relies on lossy logs or intrusive breakpoints.
 In the **LogicUniverse**, observability is not a feature, but a geometric property.
 Each **Logic Unit** is a deterministic, pulse-governed entity.
 Every data exchange on the **X/Y Plane** is captured as a discrete structural event, rendering traditional "logging" obsolete.
 The runtime is, by design, a **Native Logic Analyzer**, recording every topological transition for perfect time-traveling reconstruction at zero observer overhead.

 **The Unified Field: Existing Paradigms as Projections**